1.Enable Debug

 General Troubleshooting

-As I could not say this any better, forgive me for simply providing the link above.
-I would however especially recommend the “Troubleshooting Plugins” section about 2 thirds down on that page.
+As I could not say this any better, forgive me for simply providing the links above.
+I would, however, especially recommend the “Troubleshooting Plugins” section on the perishablepress.com link ; about 2 thirds down on that page.

-Of course, if you have followed the recommendations on that page without being able to solve your problem and still have issues with WPPizza, please get in touch via the common channels (forum, contact form, emails)
+Of course, if you have followed the recommendations on those pages without being able to solve your problem and still have issues with WPPizza, please get in touch via the usual channels (forum, contact form, emails)

 documentor id 7